Li-Kane/CSE151A_project/final_writeup.md

 5. Results

 Overall, the best MSE for our linear and polynomial regression model using OLS was around 6.56 on the test, for a standard deviation of around 2.56 days on our model predictions.
-Our classification model could reach up to 22% with an MSE of around 6.3 when we multiply the probability predictions by the days of each class.
+Our classification model could reach up to 22% accuracy with an MSE of around 6.3 when we multiply the probability predictions by the days of each class.
 The decision tree model had a best MSE of 6.711323110010316.
-Even when we were to use the entire dataset without dropping columns, MSE at the lowest was around 4, for a standard deviation of 2 days on the model error and a classification accuracy of up to 27%, decision tree with entire data had MSE of ~5.4
+Even when we were to use the entire dataset without dropping columns, MSE at the lowest was around 4, for a standard deviation of 2 days on the model error and a classification accuracy of up to 27%, decision tree with entire data had MSE of ~5.4.

 8. Discussion

-9. Conclusion
+10. Conclusion
-10. Collaboration
+11. Collaboration

 ## 5.)
 Your final model (model 3) and final results summary (this should be the last paragraph in D)